Model, muse, photographer, artist, war correspondent & gourmet chef.

 For British Art at Home information and booking please contact 01825 872 856 or email email@example.com

 Our Private View: Talk and Guided Tour is an opportunity to discover Farleys, home of the Surrealists, Lee Miller and Roland Penrose over the course of a morning or afternoon in a small group with their son Antony Penrose and granddaughter Ami Bouhassane.
-Together they offer an intimate and unique insight into the world of their family and the Surrealists.
+Together they offer an intimate and unique insight into their family and the Surrealists.

 £40.00 per person.